-In the "Title and scientific content" section of the application form, you must list up to five Fields of Science classification codes (OECD Classification Codes) in order of priority, according to the scientific fields that are most relevant to your project.
+In the "Title and scientific content" section of the application form, you must list up to five Fields of Science classification codes (OECD Classification Codes) in order of priority, according to the scientific field or fields that are most relevant to your project.
 The OECD-codes must reflect the project's scientific discipline(s).
 You must use the scientific codes on "Level 2" or "Level 3" from the subdivision provided in the DFF overview of scientific codes, which you will find at the DFF website.
-The codes are used for e.g. identifying relevant reviewers for your application, so it is important that you exercise caution when selecting the codes.
+The codes are used for, e.g., identifying relevant reviewers for your application, so it is important that you exercise caution when selecting the codes.

-The codes in the overview are standard codes and their division into disciplines (Level 1) does not necessarily correspond to the delimitations between DFF's five research councils in section 1.9.
-Thus, DFF may transfer your application to another scientific area than the one selected by you.
+The codes in the overview are standard codes and their division into disciplines (Level 1) does not necessarily correspond to the delimitations between DFF's research councils in section 1.9 For this reason, DFF may transfer your application to another scientific area than the one selected by you.

-You also have the opportunity to list up to five keywords of your choosing, that describe the scientific content of your project.
+You also have the opportunity to list up to five keywords of your choosing, that describe the scientific content of your project in a prioritised order corresponding to the codes most relevant to the project applied for.